Singapore Immigration Options

 Applications can be made within six months of Singapore company incorporation.

 While the educational qualifications is not a significant determinant for this pass, the applicant should have relevant experience and track record, and the business plan that accompanies the application must demonstrate the professional profile of the applicant, the viability of the business idea and a detailed implementation plan.

 Therefore, while drafting the business plan, it is important to depict an accurate picture of the business and its operations potential and provide insight on the strategies that will be deployed to achieve the commitments.

 In addition to the existing criteria for EntrePass approval, new qualifying criteria has taken effect from 3 August 2017.
 The intention is to weed out low potential small businesses and attract high technology startups and innovative ideas that add value and vibrancy to the business landscape of Singapore.

 In order to ensure their continued contribution and value creation to the local economy, the renewal criteria is also tightened and made progressive.
 Each newly issued and renewed EntrePasses will be valid for a period of up to one year.

-Accordingly, to be eligible for EntrePass, the applicant must meet at least one of the following requirements either:
+Accordingly, to be eligible for EntrePass, the applicant must meet at least one of the following requirements: